Yang Guifei: Personal characteristics

-Yang was known for having a larger figure, in an era of Chinese history where such body types were preferred.
+Yang was known for having a larger figure in an era of Chinese history when such body types were preferred.
 Because of that, Yang is often compared and contrasted with Empress Zhao Feiyan, who is known for being a slender person.
 This, in turn, led to the four-character idiom huanfei yanshou (環肥燕瘦 (环肥燕瘦, huánféi yànshòu, plump Huan, slender Yan)), describing the physical range of the types of beauties between Zhao and Yang.

 Modern-day description of Yang's physical size differs.
 She has been variously described as "rotund", "well rounded", "full-bodied", "portly", and "obese".
 However, some consider the description of Yang as an obese woman to be either a misinterpretation of ancient Chinese texts, or a misapplication of modern standards on body size.

 Lychee was a favorite fruit for Yang, and the emperor had the fruit, which was only grown in southern China, delivered by the imperial courier's fast horses, whose riders would take shifts day and night in a Pony Express-like manner, to the capital.
 Most historians believe the fruits were delivered from modern Guangdong, but some believe they came from modern Sichuan.

 A copy of the outline of her right hand still exists, having been carved on a large stone at the site of the Xi'an Palace.

 Yang was granted use of the Huaqing Pool which had been the exclusive private pool of previous Tang emperors.

+Yang Guifei Kannon

+It is said that this seated Kannon statue was modeled after Yang Guifei's appearance, and is enshrined in the Yang Guifei Kannon (楊貴妃観音) Sennyū-ji Hall.
+It is said that in 1255, Shunsho's disciple Tankai brought it from the Southern Song Dynasty along with the Buddha's relics.
+It’s called Yokihi Kannon in Japan and Empress Yang Avalokitesvara.
+There’s a legend at Sennyū-ji temple that Yang Guifei is a manifestation of Kannon.

+For a long time, it was a secret Buddha statue that was only displayed once every 100 years, but it has been open to the public since 1955, 700 years after it was brought there.
+Its style and materials are clearly different from Japanese Buddhist statues, and it is thought to have been made in the Southern Song Dynasty, as per the temple's legend.

+The wooden standing statue of Idaten and the wooden standing statue of Gatsugai Choja, both of which are enshrined in the relic hall, are also from the Southern Song Dynasty, and were designated Important Cultural Properties in 1997, along with the seated Yang Guifei Kannon statue.